Aquilegia coerulea

-Aquilegia coerulea, the Colorado columbine, Rocky Mountain columbine, or blue columbine, is a species of flowering plant in the buttercup family, native to the Rocky Mountains and some of the surrounding states of the western United States.
-It is the state flower of Colorado.
-The Latin specific name coerulea (or caerulea) means "sky blue".
+Aquilegia coerulea, commonly called the Colorado columbine, Rocky Mountain columbine, or blue columbine, is a species of flowering plant in the buttercup family, native to the Rocky Mountains in the western United States.
+It is a moderate sized wildflower that grows in mountainous areas from the foothills to above timberline.
+The flowers are mainly pollinated by bumblebees and several species of hawkmoths.
+The species has been the state flower of Colorado since 1899 and with its large, showy flowers is a frequent garden plant and used in the breeding of columbine hybrids.
+The botanical name coerulea (or caerulea) means 'sky blue'.